snafees/ortho_seqs/README.md

 ```
 cov_data_frame_{trait_file_name}.csv
 ```
 This file is a csv file of covariances between every item at every site.
 This includes the item ID and site for both items in the pair used to calculate the covariance, the covariance value, the covariance magnitude, and an ID for the pair (s1-g2,s3-g4 represents the pairing of an element from the first group in the alphabet at the second site, and an element from the third group at the fourth site).
+The sites are one-indexed, meaning a value of 3 for the First Site or Second Site column corresponds to site number three along the sequence.

 ```
 rFon1D_graph_{trait_file_name}.png